BURstep/reading-notes/class2.md

 There are thousands of other text editors available The examples above were provided by :https://www.computerhope.com/jargon/e/editor.htm

+## Key Terms and meaning
+- Command Line:Where you input the command
+-  Terminal:Runs the command that was sent from the command line
+- Files:Stores Data e.g:Documents,folders,directories,etc.

 Resources provided from class2 these extra tools are useful for LINUX
 - *Command Line*